Dwise8901/alx-zero_day/0x03-git/README.md

-My second readme is live
+My second readme is done